thengl/GeoMLA/README.md

     FALSE Loading required package: bitops

-We also load a number of local function prepare only for the purpose of this tutorial:
+We also load a number of local function prepared for the purpose of this tutorial:

 ``` r
 source('./RF_vs_kriging/R/RFsp_functions.R')